General information about non-invasive therapy:

 You should always listen to your body and stop as soon as something does not feel good.

-It requires a highly trained and experienced physical therapist.
-You should make sure that the therapist takes all your symptoms seriously and can classify them.
+Treating cervical spine instabilities requires a highly trained and experienced physical therapist.
+You should make sure that the therapist takes all your symptoms seriously and is able to classify them.

 Basically, it is recommended to strengthen the core muscles without stressing your tendons and ligaments too much.